 Drill a pilot hole when driving screws into thick or hard materials.
+Select the driving screws mode.
 Set the torque selector collar to the proper position and set the speed to low.
 Use the proper style and size screwdriver bit for the type of screw you are using.
 With the screwdriver bit in the screw, place the tip of the screw on the workpiece and apply firm pressure before pulling the trigger.
 Screws can be removed by reversing the motor.